scsizmaz/scsizmaz/readme.md

 ## 👨‍💻 About Me

 My goal is to create useful, practical applications for the daily life.
-I imagine data science must be accessable for everybody to support their everyday tasks and decisions.
+I believe that data science should be accessible to everyone to support their everyday tasks and decisions.

 - 📐 I work as a BI consultant at Deutsche Telekom.
-My favourite thing is finding ways to use data science applications in BI.
+My favourite part of my job is finding ways to use data science applications in BI.
 - 📌 I have got my PhD degree from applied algebraic logic.
 My theseses were on the generalized database theories.

 &nbsp;